 :Do you know what the number one challenge facing small business owners is?
 According to a recent study, the lack of digital security is the biggest challenge of all.
 The study found that over a quarter of small to medium-sized businesses have had their sensitive data compromised at some point, and over two-thirds have felt the negative impact of a data breach.
-This is all too common, and the fact is that many businesses are simply not taking the right steps to prevent these devastating cyberattacks.
+This is all too common, and the fact is that many businesses are simply not taking the right steps to prevent these devastating cyberattacks, from investing in something like Splunk security monitoring to making sure that everyone knows what their responsibilities are when it comes to cybersecurity.

 When you run a business, the last thing you want to do is make a mistake that threatens the security of your network, data, and customers.
 However, sometimes the most important lessons we learn are through our own mistakes.
 To help you avoid some common security pitfalls, we’ve outlined five of the digital security mistakes that every business makes.
 Learn from our mistakes and ensure your business stays protected.